steinbergmedia/halion-script-api/src/HALion-Macro-Page/pages/Curve-Editor.md

 ## Description

-The Curve Editor template allows you to display and edit curves, such as the custom curve of the velocity curve module or the modulation matrix.
-The template contains a combination of controls to modify the values of the selected node.
-These controls are connected using UI parameters, which are be part of the template and that must use the UI variables defined inside the template.
+The Curve Editor template allows you to display and edit curves, such as the custom curve of the Velocity Curve MIDI module or the modulation matrix, for example.
+The template contains various controls to modify the values of the selected node.
+These controls use UI parameters to connect with the Curve Editor.
+The controls must be part of the template and they must use the UI variables as defined in the template.

->&#10069; The Curve Editor control cannot be created manually in the GUI Tree.
-It only comes as part of the Curve Editor template.
-Please load the [Init Basic Controls.vstpreset](../vstpresets/Init%20Basic%20Controls.vstpreset) from the [Basic Controls](./Exploring-Templates.md#basic-controls) library and reuse this template.
-You can adapt the look and feel of the Curve Editor template to your own needs with the [Properties](#properties) and [Colors](#colors) described below.
+>&#10069; The Curve Editor control cannot be created manually in the GUI Tree. {{#include ./_Templates.md:special-template}}

 ## Template Properties